liz3/SummonerData/README.md

 Accounts, Ranked Data, Champions in a MySql Database.

 ## ATTENTION
-This was never used in a runtime longer than around 20 seconds, since its a data mining tool than violates the Op.GG Terms of Use
+This was never used in a runtime longer than around 20 seconds, since its a data mining tool which violates the Op.GG Terms of Use

 ## Usage
 Java 8 or newer is required, this is a console only application, arguments could look like: